How Should You Structure Your Fees as a Fractional Executive?

 Rich Cocuzzo is a Fractional Chief Sales Officer and the Founder and President of Sales Velocity Advisors LLC.
 He also brings 30 years of Sales & Sales Leadership experience with FedEx to the small & mid-size business community.

 Already a GigX member?
-Thanks for suiting up and engaging in the gig economy.
-We’d love to hear your story about how you’re redefining success as an independent leader.
+Thanks for being a part of the solution and engaging in the gig economy.
+We’d love to hear your story about how you’re redefining success as a fractional executive in these changing times.
 Please email us your story.